 An early Christian work called the Acts of John is one of a set of early Christian writings collectively called “the apocryphal acts of the apostles.”
-In this text, the apostle John raises six people from the dead, bedbugs obey the apostle’s command, and a lusty young man cuts off his own genitals.
-The text also contains serious ideas, however—ideas about the divinity of Christ, about his ability to bring salvation to people who suffer, and about the need for moral living.
+Here, the Apostle John raises six people from the dead, bedbugs obey his command, and a lusty young man cuts off his own genitals.
+The text also contains serious ideas, however— about the divinity of Christ, his ability to bring salvation to people who suffer, and the need for moral living.

 Two Places at One Time

-In the Acts of John we meet Christians who hold to docetic views.
-In fact, according to John in this text, Jesus appeared to him in a cave at the same moment that he was supposedly dying on that cross.
+In the Acts of John, we meet Christians who hold to docetic views.
+According to John in this text, Jesus appeared to him in a cave at the same moment that he was supposedly dying on that cross.
 The crowd thinks Jesus is hanging on the cross, but, Jesus says, “in reality, I am addressing you here.”
 Jesus later tells John flatly, “You hear that I suffered; in fact, I did not.”
-Now, the author does not want to completely deny the existence of any suffering at all.
+But the author does not want to fully deny the existence of any suffering at all.

 How Jesus Appears

-Jesus’ true divinity manifests itself in the fact that he is polymorphic – that is, he can assume a variety of forms, even simultaneously.
+Jesus’ true divinity manifests itself in the fact that he is polymorphic—that is, he can assume a variety of forms, even simultaneously.
 In the New Testament gospels, it seems that, after his resurrection, Jesus appears in ways that his disciples do not recognize.
-For example, in Luke, disciples do not recognize the risen Jesus until he identifies himself, and in John he suddenly appears in a locked room.
+For example, in Luke, the disciples do not recognize the risen Jesus until he identifies himself, and in John, he suddenly appears in a locked room.
 But in his earthly human life, it seems that Jesus just looks like the human Jesus.

 In the Acts of John, however, Jesus is said to have appeared in diverse forms all the time, even during his ministry.
 According to John, when Jesus called him and his brother James to be his disciples, James saw a child, and John saw a handsome young man.
 Then John saw Jesus morph into a bald man with a beard, while James saw a youth who had just begun to get facial hair.
 John says that, when Jesus walked around, he seemed to be suspended above the ground.
 “I never saw a footprint,” the apostle claims.